Scrooge McDuck: Voice

 Another part of Scrooge's persona is his Scottish accent.
 Dallas McKennon was the first actor to provide Scrooge's voice for the 1960 Disneyland Records album, Donald Duck and His Friends.

 When Scrooge later made his speaking animated debut in Scrooge McDuck and Money in 1967, he was voiced by Bill Thompson.
 Thompson had previously voiced Jock the Scottish Terrier in Lady and the Tramp and according to Alan Young, Thompson had some Scottish ancestry.
 Following Scrooge McDuck and Moneys release, Scrooge made no further animated appearances prior to Thompson's death in 1971.

 In 1974, Disneyland Records produced the album, An Adaptation of Dickens' Christmas Carol, Performed by The Walt Disney Players.
 Alan Young belonged to a Dickens Society and was asked to help adapt the story to fit in Disney characters.
 Young, whose parents were Scottish and who lived in Scotland for a few years when he was an infant, voiced Scrooge for this record in addition to voicing Mickey Mouse and Merlin from The Sword in the Stone.
 When Disney decided to adapt the record into the 1983 theatrical short, Mickey's Christmas Carol, Young returned to voice Scrooge.
 Young remained as Disney's official voice for Scrooge up until his death in 2016, although Will Ryan voiced Scrooge for the 1987 television special, Sport Goofy in Soccermania and Alan Reid voiced Scrooge for Tuomas Holopainen's 2014 album, Music Inspired by the Life and Times of Scrooge.
 Young's last performance as Scrooge was in the 2016 Mickey Mouse short, "No".

 Since Young's death, several actors have provided Scrooge's voice.
 John Kassir took over for the Mickey Mouse shorts starting with "Duck the Halls" in 2016 and its follow-up series The Wonderful World of Mickey Mouse.
 Eric Bauza voiced Scrooge for a cameo in the television series, Legend of the Three Caballeros.
 Scottish actor Enn Reitel voiced Scrooge for the English dub of Kingdom Hearts III, the 2022 life simulator game Disney Dreamlight Valley, and for the Disney Parks.

-Bathgate native star David Tennant voices Scrooge for the 2017 reboot of DuckTales and the film Chip 'n Dale: Rescue Rangers.
+Scottish actor David Tennant voices Scrooge in the 2017 reboot of DuckTales, and reprised the role in Chip 'n Dale: Rescue Rangers and Chibiverse.
 According to executive producer Matt Youngberg: